An Integrative Approach To Hand-Foot-And-Mouth Disease Treatment

 Fever Management For Low Grade Fevers

 The fever that accompanies hand-foot-and-mouth disease is generally low-grade and doesn’t require intervention.
-If the fever is uncomfortable, my product Temperature Tamer can help as can some herbal teas.
+If the fever is uncomfortable, drinking herbal teas can help.
 Read more: Fever Management Herbal Teas Safe in Childhood – Dr. Green Mom.

 Dehydration is one of the most common complications of hand-foot-and-mouth disease.
 That’s because fever and blisters can increase fluid loss while the presence of mouth and throat ulcers may make drinking painful.